CiscoDevNet/terraform-provider-intersight/intersight_gosdk/docs/PolicyConfigChange.md

 `func (o *PolicyConfigChange) UnsetDisruptions()`

 UnsetDisruptions ensures that no value is present for Disruptions, not even an explicit nil
+### GetPolicyDisruptions

+`func (o *PolicyConfigChange) GetPolicyDisruptions() []PolicyConfigChangeDisruptionDetailType`

+GetPolicyDisruptions returns the PolicyDisruptions field if non-nil, zero value otherwise.

+### GetPolicyDisruptionsOk

+`func (o *PolicyConfigChange) GetPolicyDisruptionsOk() (*[]PolicyConfigChangeDisruptionDetailType, bool)`

+GetPolicyDisruptionsOk returns a tuple with the PolicyDisruptions field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetPolicyDisruptions

+`func (o *PolicyConfigChange) SetPolicyDisruptions(v []PolicyConfigChangeDisruptionDetailType)`

+SetPolicyDisruptions sets PolicyDisruptions field to given value.

+### HasPolicyDisruptions

+`func (o *PolicyConfigChange) HasPolicyDisruptions() bool`

+HasPolicyDisruptions returns a boolean if a field has been set.

+### SetPolicyDisruptionsNil

+`func (o *PolicyConfigChange) SetPolicyDisruptionsNil(b bool)`

+ SetPolicyDisruptionsNil sets the value for PolicyDisruptions to be an explicit nil

+### UnsetPolicyDisruptions
+`func (o *PolicyConfigChange) UnsetPolicyDisruptions()`

+UnsetPolicyDisruptions ensures that no value is present for PolicyDisruptions, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)